Second-hand clothes the austerity fashion in Eastern Europe

 "In 2014, the second-hand clothes market in Bulgaria and Europe is developing under the direct influence of the conflict between Russia and Ukraine," Spasov said.

-"Following the sharp decline of the rouble and the Ukrainian hryvnia, large amounts of goods were redirected (from Russia and Ukraine) to countries neighboring the conflict zone, including Bulgaria," he said.
+"Following the sharp decline of the rouble and the Ukrainian hryvnia, large amounts of goods were redirected (from Russia and Ukraine) to countries neighbouring the conflict zone, including Bulgaria," he said.

 In Zagreb, the capital of Croatia, which became the 28th EU member in July last year, several second-hand shops have sprung up across the city in the past decade.
 The country has had six straight years of recession.